Philippi Guernsey Counselling Service

 This is the beginning of the counselling career ladder.
 Completion of the Level 2 Course is a pre-requisite.
 Following the successful completion of the Level 3 training, the student then becomes a trainee counsellor.

 Diploma in Therapeutic Counselling Level 4 – 420 hours

 In order to meet proposed government requirements, related to the registration of counsellors, and maintain the service at a professional standard, it was necessary to upgrade our training to the Level 4 Course.
 The first course started in April 2012 and completed in March 2014.
 Then, after 450 hours of supervised counselling, a counsellor can apply to become an accredited counsellor.

-> Due to the retirement of our local trainer, it has been necessary to bring trainers over from the UK.
+Due to the retirement of our local trainer, it has been necessary to bring trainers over from the UK.
 The courses have been revised and are accredited by a different awarding body – CPCAB (www.cpcab.co.uk).
-A Level 3 course completed in November 2018, with a Level 4 planned to start in 2019.
+The Diploma Level 4 course started in 2019 and will complete in April 2021.
 A Level 2 course started in January 2019, which will finish in January 2020.

-> Continuing Professional Development
+Continuing Professional Development